 In the late 1980’s, several LunchBreak (a charitable organization dedicated to feeding the hungry in the greater Red Bank, NJ area) volunteers conducted a survey and found that a large percentage of the people they were feeding were living in substandard housing.
 These volunteers initiated a new organization whose purpose was to provide affordable housing in the same geographic area.
 Unfortunately, before the new agency was able to launch, three homeless men froze to death on the streets of Red Bank.
 The "HAB" in HABcore was derived from the initials of these three men.

-When HABcore started in 1988, we had just one boarding home in Red Bank which housed five people.
+When HABcore started in 1988, we had just one home in Red Bank, which housed five people.
 In 1992, HABcore implemented an independent living apartment program which allowed us to meet the needs of individuals and families who are able to live alone.

-We now have two boarding homes, and we have expanded across Monmouth and into Ocean County, growing from five to approximately 260 residents.
 These developments are among our more important accomplishments, as we remain committed to expansion, whenever prudent, to help meet the direct need for affordable, supportive housing.
 Every resident in the HABcore program is encouraged to work, volunteer or attend a program to address their needs.
-The goal for all residents is that they have a safe place to call home where they can reach their highest potential.
+The goal for all residents is to provide a safe place to call home where they can reach their highest potential.

 Homelessness is an ongoing issue in our community.
-Every day HABcore staff, trustees and volunteers work to restore stability, dignity and hope to the less fortunate, hoping to one day break the cycle of homelessness for future generations.
+Every day HABcore staff, trustees and volunteers work to restore stability, dignity and hope to the less fortunate, seeking to break the cycle of homelessness for future generations.

-• Properties we own in Red Bank, Keansburg, Eatontown, and Beachwood which house 39 residents.
+- Properties we own in Red Bank, Keansburg, Eatontown and Beachwood.

-• Properties we lease through a HUD-funded program in Ocean County which house 19 residents from Brick to Little Egg Harbor.
+- Properties we lease through a HUD-funded program in Ocean County.

-• A Rapid Re-Housing program in Ocean County which provides assistance to homeless families for up to two years with a design on promoting independence after that time.
+- A Rapid Re-Housing program in Ocean County, which provides assistance to homeless families for up to two years, designed to promote independence after that time.

 HABcore believes in specific, measurable outcomes.
-It is a priority for HABcore to ensure we are making an impact in our residents’ lives by providing supportive services through our team of licensed social workers to all those who are housed in our apartments.
+It is a priority for HABcore to ensure we are making an impact in our residents’ lives by providing supportive services through our team of supportive housing coordinators and licensed social workers.
 Our residents can achieve success when resources are made available through these supportive services.